 In fact, according to the Interactive Advertising Bureau (IAB) report, search ads accounted for 39% of the total advertising revenue on the Internet for the first half of 2014.

 That’s why you need to up to date with AdWords tools or call an agency to help you with your search engine campaign.

 5- Be Social

-Set yourself up on a number of Social Media platforms such as Google+, LinkedIn, Twitter, Pinterest or Facebook and chat/share/inform your customers with high quality answers and content.
-Also make sure to integrate it with your website so that people can follow you through their favourite social media platform and stay in tune with your progress and updates.
+Set yourself upon a number of Social Media platforms such as Google+, LinkedIn, Twitter, Pinterest or Facebook and chat/share/inform your customers with high-quality answers and content.
+Also make sure to integrate it with your website so that people can follow you through their favorite social media platform and stay in tune with your progress and updates.

 6- Be a Teacher